alexandersundstrom/fruktkorg-app/README.md

 For the Selenium test to work, you need to have an `WebDriver` installed, like the [ChromeDriver](http://chromedriver.chromium.org/getting-started).
 Edit the `$PATH` in your `bash_profile` and add the folder where this driver is located.

-The tests are to be fixed later on, as problem asires with setting the request headers which are nedded.

-### Run
-* Launch Application.java
-* for the

 ## WEB module
 This is the GUI.
 It's using webpack that compiles jsx and scss file, and starts a server that delivers the GUI.